 Dispelling the Myth About Home Affordability

-Dispelling the Myth About Home AffordabilityJuly 22nd, 2019 by Karen
+Dispelling the Myth About Home AffordabilityJuly 22nd, 2019

 We have all seen the headlines reporting that buying a home is less affordable today than it was in the last ten years.
 While this is true, we have to remember that during the past 10 years, we were recovering from one of the worst crashes in American history.

 San Diego Distressed Property Sales (Past 10 Years)

 Over the past decade, the market was flooded with foreclosures and short sales that were selling at 10-50% discounts.
 There were so many distressed properties that the prices of non-distressed properties were lowered and mortgage rates were kept low to help the economy.
 As a result, there was high affordability.